lintonye/learnreact.design/_posts/2018-01-15-props-state-reexplained.md

 There is an additional Cat tag in the House component.
 What does the Cat component look like?
 Let's define it.

 The cat can be either sleeping or awake.
-This seems fairly similiar to the status of the door.
+This seems fairly similar to the status of the door.
 Perhaps we can use state to represent the status of the cat as well:

 {% highlight jsx %}
 Cat: